Onewheel: How To Fix A Sensor Problem

 How to install foam feet

-1. Turn on your board and mount up, and ride a couple of meters to get comfortable with your stance.
+1. Turn on your board mount up, and ride a couple of meters to get comfortable with your stance.

-2. Mark, photo or remember your riding stance and how your leading foot is located over the sensor.
+2. Mark, photo, or remember your riding stance and how your leading foot is located over the sensor.

 3. Dismount and power down the board